 AsÂ Americans celebrate Veteran’s Day, November 11 is also Remembrance Day, marking the end of WWI.
 The poppy is a symbol of remembrance, its origin from the poem “In Flanders Fields”.
 John McCrae wrote the poem in 1915 at the sight of poppies resiliently growing in battle-torn fronts of Western Europe during World War I. To commemorate the Armistice centenary, thousands of poppies were made into a powerful art sculpture.

-This is the Weeping Window sculpture: thousands of ceramic poppies pour from the Imperial War Museum tower, down the facade, and onto the land.
+This is the Weeping Window sculpture: thousands of ceramic poppies pour from the Imperial War Museum tower, down the front of the building, and on the land.
 14-18 NOW “commission[s] new artworks from leading contemporary artists, musicians, designers and performers, inspired by the period 1914-18”, with the goal of “connecting people with the First World War”.
 While in London, I specifically made a trip to experience the sculpture.
-Each individually made poppy, placed in this arrangement.
+Each poppy, individually made, placed in this arrangement.
 It is a moving work and tribute.

-Several other installations have been made throughout the UK.
+Several other installations were made throughout the UK.
 Click here to learn more and see pictures of the various sculptures.
-As a sidetone, a similar commemoration can even be found in America.
+As a sidetone, a similar commemoration was in America.
 And as always, Sportsman’s Guide is proud of all who serve to defend democracy and freedom.